MAVERICK6912/MAVERICK6912/README.md

 </br>
 </br>

 Hi, I'm **Umang Srivastava**, a Full Stack Developer 🚀 from India, currently, I'm working as a Software Engineer at Infogain India.
 I love to explore new and upcoming technologies.
-Beside's programming, I enjoy gaming, eating food and long bike rides.
+Beside's programming, I enjoy gaming, Formula 1 and long bike rides.

 - 🔭 I’m currently working on a data science project :wink:.
 - 🌱 I’m currently learning: _```Data Science and Microservice architecture```_.